Back To Search Results

 History and Physical

 Focused history and physical examination should determine the circumstances surrounding the bite, location of the bite, type of animal, time of occurrence, and whether the patient has been febrile, has local erythema, swelling, warmth, or has purulent drainage.
 If the patient is stable, the wound should be thoroughly explored after local or regional anesthesia to determine the potential for damage to underlying structures and foreign body inoculation.
 Local and distal neurovascular status should be assessed after anesthesia, as well as pain and apprehension, which may affect patient compliance with the exam.
-Pertinent history includes any immunosuppression, be it iatrogenic (transplant, rheumatic disease treatment) or a disease process (eg, diabetes, HIV/AIDS, sickle cell disease)
+Pertinent history includes any immunosuppression, be it iatrogenic (transplant, rheumatic disease treatment) or a disease process (eg, diabetes, human immunodeficiency virus/acquired immunodeficiency syndrome, or sickle cell disease).

 Evaluation